 The case measures 23mm across, excluding the correct Rolex unsigned crown, and 31mm from top to bottom.
 This may initially seem small until one considers it is 41mm across the diagonal, including the wonderful lugs.
-This makes this watch a good sized watch for this period.
-This case has a press fit case back which goes back into place with a very satisfying ‘pop’.
+This makes this watch a good-sized watch for this period.
+This case has a press-fit case-back which clicks back into place with a very satisfying ‘pop’.

 When acquiring such a watch, especially in gold, it is important to ensure the case shows no wear, no fatigue cracks and no pinholes, particularly around the hinge and corner areas.
 This type of case is prone to wear and damage in these areas, which is another reason for these watches becoming rare as they can often be beyond repair and restoration.
 Fortunately, this example has been very well cared for and lightly used, so apart from our usual checks and cleaning, the case has required little work apart from some very light hand-polishing.
 There are no scratches or dings, and no damage/wear visible to the naked eye.

-Externally, the case-back also carries the Rolex case serial number 33432 along with ‘Rolex’ inside a crown.
-As can be seen, these are clear and distinct, which is a good indication this watch has been lightly used and not over polished.
+Externally, the case-back also carries the Rolex case serial number 33432 along with ‘Rolex’ inside the Rolex crown branding.
+As can be seen, these are clear and distinct, which is a good indication this watch has been lightly used and not over- polished.

 The Strap and Buckle

 A new, high quality black leather strap is fitted along with a Rolex gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish here.